williamstein/sage2014/README.md

 In this course you will:

-- Learn how to use Sage, LaTex, Python, and Cython
+- Learn how to use Sage, LaTeX, Python, and Cython
 - Understand how Sage is constructed and how to change Sage
 - Do a nontrivial project involving Sage
 - Understand how to work with abstract mathematical objects in Sage (e.g., a "linear transformation", a group, ring or field, etc.)